IGITUGraz/redis-installer/README.rst

 Redis Installer
 ===============

-This is a shim package that, that allows you to install redis and the redis rejson module using pip!
-It also provides one api function that can be used to start/stop redis.
+This is a shim package that, that allows you to install [redis](https://redis.io) and the redis [rejson](http://rejson.io) module using pip!
+It also provides API functions to start/stop redis and to check if its running.

 Install with::